ms264556/Hackery/pages/StandaloneApRootShell.md

 ## Firmware 9.8 - 112.1

 These AP firmware versions [don't sanitize the encrypted serial#](https://alephsecurity.com/vulns/aleph-2019014#proof-of-concept).
-So we can use the `Ruckus` command to save a serial# which injects a root shell.
+So we can use the `Ruckus` command to inject a root shell.
-> Note that the command injection only needs to be performed once.
+> Note that the injection only needs to be performed once.

 ### SSH to the AP